GT-STAR-Lab/MARBLER/README.md

 - Note that python 3.8 is only chosen to ensure compatitbility with EPyMARL.
 2. Download and Install the [Robotarium Python Simulator](https://github.com/robotarium/robotarium_python_simulator)
 3. Install our environment by running `pip insatll -e .` in this directory
-4. To test successfull installation run `python3 -m robotarium_gym.main` to run a pretrained model
+4. To test successfull installation, run `python3 -m robotarium_gym.main` to run a pretrained model

+## Usage
+* To look at current scenarios or create new ones, look at the README in robotarium_gym
+* To upload the agents to the Robotarium, look at the README in robotarium_eval

 ## Training with EPyMARL
 1. Download and Install [EPyMARL](https://github.com/uoe-agents/epymarl)